© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Poyntz's Piece, Heyshott Down is a scheduled monument protected by Historic England under reference 1009334.
 View the official record →

-Bowl barrow in Poyntz's Piece, Heyshott Down is a Bronze Age funerary monument situated on the South Downs in Sussex.
+Bowl barrow in Poyntz's Piece, Heyshott Down is a Bronze Age burial monument located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009334.

 Bowl barrow in Poyntz's Piece, Heyshott Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009334.